dbmdz/solr-ocrhighlighting/docs/query.md

     being highlighted and any other remaining documents will be skipped.
 The highlighting response will then only include snippets from documents that were highlighted before the timeout.
 The presence of partial results will be indicated by the `partialOcrHighlights` key in the `responseHeader`.

+`hl.ocr.trackPages`:
+:   When `off` (defaults to `on`), you will not get information the containing page of a given snippet.
+    This can improve highlighting performance, since less of the input file needs to be read and should be disabled when you index your documents at the page-level, i.e. when the identify of the page is encoded elsewhere in the document.